 Topic IV.
-Perspectives
+Perceptions of Earth Systems

 Subtopic 1.
 People's perceptions of the same environment differ as their experiences and interests differ.
 A developer and an environmentalist may view the use of forest land at the edge of a city very differently.
 A farmer and an urban dweller may perceive the construction of a chemical fertilizer plant outside of town very differently.